Drug Driving Solicitors

 Where Drug Driving trials take place?

-The offence of driving or being in charge of a motor vehicle with concentration of specified controlled drug above specified limit contrary to Section 5A of the Road Traffic Act 1988 is triable only summarily, this means that a trial would only take place in the Magistrates’ Court.
+The offence of driving or being in charge of a motor vehicle with a concentration of specified controlled drug above specified limit contrary to Section 5A of the Road Traffic Act 1988 is triable only summarily, this means that a trial would only take place in the Magistrates’ Court.

 Sentencing Powers for Drug Driving